ampproject/amphtml/extensions/amp-viewer-integration/amp-doc-viewer-api.md

 |`visibilityState`|'hidden' (deprecated, use 'inactive'), 'inactive','paused','visible',‘prerender’|The initial visibility state of the AMP document.<ul><li>prerender- AMP document is being pre-rendered before being shown.
 It may be prerendered according to prerenderSize</li><li>inactive or hidden -The document is not visible to the user.</li><li>paused - this document should stop loading new resources and pause any resources such as video.
 The document may still be visible to the user, but the viewer may be performing a performance sensitive operation such as a swipe.</li><li>visible- The document is active and visible to the user.</li>|

 ### Messaging
 The AMP viewer and AMP document can communicate via an RPC-style communication channel.
-In the AMP runtime and in theWeb Viewer, this is implemented using Promises.
+In the AMP runtime and in the Web Viewer, this is implemented using Promises.

 #### Viewer Integration Messages
 The messages in this section are sent by the Viewer Integration Script and are not used by the AMP runtime.